Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software Analysis & Binary Engineering/📌 Software Analysis Basics/Software Analysis Basics.md

 > 🔗 https://en.wikipedia.org/wiki/Program_analysis
 >
 > In computer science, program analysis[1] is the process of analyzing the behavior of computer programs regarding a **property** such as correctness, robustness, safety and liveness.
 Program analysis focuses on two major areas: program optimization and program correctness.
 The first focuses on improving the program’s performance while reducing the resource usage while the latter focuses on ensuring that the program does what it is supposed to do.
+> - other areas are like program security : )

 ### Program Semantics